mjstephens/GourdPool/README.md

 GourdPool automatically creates, manages, and references pools for every object you need.
 If a pool does not yet exist for your object, a new one will be automatically created.
 Simply replace the above instantiation logic with the following:

->GameObject myObj = GourdPool.Pooled(prefabReference);
+>GameObject myObj = Pool.Pooled(prefabReference);

 It's that easy!
 If there are no instances available, a new one will be instantiated, but if there are available instances in the pool, they will be reused. *This one method is used for all pooled object spawning.*

 ----
 ![](Demo/gourdPoolDemoGif.gif)

 Yellow indicates an object is freshly instantiated, allocating memory for each instance.
 The blue cubes are identical prefabs (with a color change at runtime) - but, the blue color indicates the objects are _reused instances of previously spawned objects_.
-The spawning logic is an identical call to _GourdPool.Pooled_, but GourdPool recognizes when there are available instances in a pool and prioritizes their reuse over instantiating new objects.
+The spawning logic is an identical call to _Pool.Pooled_, but GourdPool recognizes when there are available instances in a pool and prioritizes their reuse over instantiating new objects.
 No extra logic necessary.

 ----